any1/wayvnc/README.md

 # wayvnc

 ## Introduction
 This is a VNC server for wlroots based Wayland compositors.
+It attaches to a running Wayland session, creates virtual input devices and exposes a single display via the RFB protocol.
+The Wayland session may be a headless one, so it is also possible to run wayvnc without a physical display attached.

 ## Building
 ### Runtime Dependencies